Magnetic field-induced degenerate ground state in the classical antiferromagnetic XX model on the icosahedron

-In the vicinity of $h=J$ the two isolated spins point along the field, while the pentagon magnetizations are antiparallel to it for $h<J$ and parallel to it otherwise (Fig. \ref{fig:pairpentagonspinz}).
-The icosahedron appears as four individual magnetization units, with the pentagons ''protected'' by the two field-aligned spins and forming two well-separated units with increasing magnetization along the field, going through the zero value.
+In the vicinity of $h=J$ the two spins related by spatial inversion point almost along the field, and their total magnetization is parallel to it.
+The total magnetization of the pentagons is antiparallel to the field for $h<J$ and parallel to it otherwise (Fig. \ref{fig:pairpentagonspinz}).
+The icosahedron appears as four individual magnetization units, with the pentagons forming two well-separated units whose combined magnetization along the field increases, going through the zero value.
 Fig. \ref{fig:polaranglesxxicosahedron} shows that the ground-state polar angles around $h=J$ do not vary in a uniform way with the field.
-This is because the field range where the two isolated spins are aligned with the field is associated with the ground-state degeneracy, which corresponds to a degeneracy in the polar angles.
-The latter are different in degenerate ground states, while Fig. \ref{fig:polaranglesxxicosahedron} plots only one ground-state polar angle configuration for each magnetic field.
-As in the $h=J$ case what is invariant in the different degenerate ground states are the total energies and spins of the individual pentagons, as well as their total interaction energies with the isolated spins and with one another.
-This is a direct consequence of the field alignment of the two spins related by spin inversion.
+The same holds true for the nearest-neighbor correlation functions in Fig. \ref{fig:correlationsxxicosahedron}.
+This is because the field range where the two isolated spins are almost aligned with the field is associated with a ground-state degeneracy, which corresponds to a degeneracy in the polar angles and the loss of reflection symmetry along the $x$ axis.
+The polar angles are different in degenerate ground states, while Fig. \ref{fig:polaranglesxxicosahedron} plots only one ground-state polar angle configuration for each magnetic field, and similarly for the correlations in Fig. \ref{fig:correlationsxxicosahedron}.
+As in the $h=J$ case, the total energies and magnetizations of the individual pentagons are invariant in the different degenerate ground states, as are their total interaction energies with the isolated spins and with one another.

-The origin of the degeneracy can be traced to the ground state of the AXXM in a field on the 10-site cluster that is missing the two field-aligned spins of the icosahedron (Fig. \ref{fig:icosahedronminustwo22}).
+The origin of the degeneracy can be traced to the ground state of the AXXM in a field on the 10-site cluster that is missing the two spins of the icosahedron related by spin inversion (Fig. \ref{fig:icosahedronminustwo22}).
 This structure is part of a triangular lattice that folds back to itself with periodic boundary conditions.
 Another way to look at it is as a closed chain with nearest and next-nearest-neighbor interactions, interpentagon $J_4$ and intrapentagon $J_3$ respectively.
-The Hamiltonian for this triangular strip with these interactions and a magnetic field $h$ along the $x$ axis is:
+The Hamiltonian for this triangular strip with these interactions and a magnetic field $h'$ along the $x$ axis is: